 Some scan tools will also give a “Valve Pause system (VPS) Stuck Off Bank 1”.

 This error can be caused by several things but is commonly caused by a bad oil pressure sensor.

-Be sure to check if the oil level is good as low oil level will cause a problem.
+Be sure to check the dipstick if the oil level is good, as low oil level will cause this problem.